milanganai/reinforcement_learning_research/Acrobot_Test/README.md

 # Training Acrobot with RL
-This code is adapted from deeplizard.com.
+This uses code from deeplizard.com.